IngridHenkel/schema-registry/docs/schema-deletion-guidelines.rst

 Schema Deletion Guidelines
 ==========================

-|sr| API supports deleting a specific schema version or all versions of a subject.
-The API only deletes the version and the underlying schema ID would still be available for any lookup.
+|sr| API can delete a specific schema version or all versions of a subject.
+The API deletes the version but the underlying schema ID would still be available for any lookup.

 .. sourcecode:: bash